 - 1. The city clerk shall manage communications to members regarding meeting topics to ensure compliance with the Brown Act. - a.
-Except for records exempt from disclosure under the California Public Records Act7 and otherwise by law, agendas or any other writings distributed to all or a majority of the members of a legislative body for discussion or consideration at a public meeting are disclosable to the public, and shall be made available upon request without delay. - b.
-Materials distributed to the members during the meeting shall be available for viewing by the public during the meeting if the materials were prepared by the city or a member, or at the conclusion of the meeting if prepared by another person.8 - 2.
+Except for records exempt from disclosure under the California Public Records Act (Government Code, § 54957.5, subd. (b)) and otherwise by law, agendas and any other writings distributed to all or a majority of the members of a legislative body for discussion or consideration at a public meeting are disclosable to the public, and shall be made available upon request without delay. - b.
+Materials distributed to the members during the meeting shall be available for viewing by the public during the meeting if the materials were prepared by the city or a member, or at the conclusion of the meeting if prepared by another person.
+(Government Code, § 54957.5, subd. (b).) - 2.
 Interested parties or their authorized representatives may address the council by written communications regarding agenda items. - a.
-Written communications received by the city clerk prior to the posting of the agenda for thatcouncil meeting will be included in the agenda packet material.
+Written communications received by the city clerk prior to the posting of the agenda for that council meeting will be included in the agenda packet material.
 Written communications received by the city clerk after that deadline will be delivered to members as soon as possible or at the city council meeting if related to an item on that meeting agenda. - b.
 Members of the public may submit comments via the agenda "e-comment" function on the city's website.
 Comments submitted no later than one hour prior to each council meeting will be forwarded to the members. - c.
 Documents (15 copies recommended) that members of the public submit to the city council at the meeting shall be given directly to the city clerk for distribution and shall not be given directly to the council.
 The documents will be available to the public.